alejandrocanducci77/hackathon/README.md

 # Idea
-Ths submission is fot the idea Product Ideaas track.
+Ths submission is for the Product Ideaas track.
 It is about designing a compelling voice experience around purchasing football tickets.